Watch Video: Introduction to Ankle Instability

 Relevant Ankle Anatomy

-Physical examination starts with gait and hindfoot assessment.
-It is not uncommon for patients to have the back part of the foot curving inwards (hindfoot varus), whereby the alignment of the heel slopes towards the midline of the body.
-The patient is likely to demonstrate increased inversion laxity.
+Physical examination starts with looking at the gait and hindfoot alignment.
+It is common for patients with ankle instability to have a high arched foot.
+This includes having the back part of the heel curve inwards (hindfoot varus), whereby the alignment of the heel slopes towards the midline of the body.
+A patient with ankle instability will also demonstrate more inward movement of the ankle (increased inversion laxity).
 There may also be a positive anterior drawer test.
 A lateral stress test of the ankle may also be positive.
 These tests are done in comparison to the opposite ankle.
 If the patient does complain of chronic pain, this should be localized by palpation.
 This can help narrow the diagnosis based on the anatomical structures in this area.

 X-rays are the starting point for evaluation of ankle instability.
 Weight-bearing ankle x-rays should be performed to assess the ankle joint itself.
-The ankle joint mortise should be symmetrical.
+The ankle joint (ankle mortise) should be symmetrical.
+Weight-bearing x-rays may also identify that the patient has a higher arched foot -a foot shape that predisposes to recurrent ankle sprains and ankle instability.

 A history of multiple ankle sprains is one of the most common presentations of ankle instability.
 If the patient has recently had an ankle sprain, it should be treated as any normal ankle sprain would be.